uschpc/documentation-public/project_filesystem.md

 We will be replacing the /staging filesystem with a new, high-performing parallel filesystem called /scratch2.
 Like /scratch, /scratch2 will have much more space than staging, with 1PB of usable space available to users.

-The upgrade to /scratch2 will take place after June 5, at which time the /staging filesystem will be decommissioned. /staging should no longer be used for production runs.
+The upgrade to /scratch2 will be completed after June 15, at which time the /staging filesystem will be decommissioned. /staging should no longer be used for production runs.

 ## Installing software